Skip These Romances

 ⭐ 2.5

 There’s no story at all.
-If you want ‘finds her omega in a bar’ read Baby and the Late Night Howlers.
+If you want ‘designates as an Omega in a bar’ read Baby and the Late Night Howlers.

 -